BitcoinSchema/js-1sat-ord/README.md

 ### Example

-Prepare some utxos to use
+Prepare some utxos to use.
+You can use the helper `fetchPayUtxos(address)` to fetch from the public 1Sat API, or use an API of your choice.

 ```ts
 const utxo: Utxo = {